Fatigue and Menopause: What You Need to Know

 4. Avoid stimulants.

 Avoid caffeine and alcohol.
 These compounds can give you a false feeling of increased energy.
-Soon enough you will feel energy crash, that it is hard to stop.
+Soon enough, you will feel energy crash, making it hard to stop.
 Caffeine depletes adrenals and essential vitamins and minerals from the body.

 5. Do light exercise.